-In AC 2020-2021, 100% of candidates met target and scored "Proficient" according to the rubric.
+In AC 2021-2022, 100% of candidates (n=4) met target and scored "Proficient" according to the rubric.
 CEC standards require mastery in this area and projects that fail to meet these standards are returned with feedback for candidates to correct.
-Candidates continue to benefit from this process, and 100% of candidates met target in AC 2019-2020 (n=8); in AC 2018-2019 (n=9); and in AC 2017-2018 (n=18) by scoring "Target".
-Furthermore, in AC 2019-2020 seven (n=7) candidates received funding for their grant proposals; in AC 2018-2019 six (n=6) candidates received funding for their grant proposals; in AC 2017-2018 ten (n=10) candidates received funding for their grant proposals.
+Candidates continue to benefit from this process, and 100% of candidates met target in AC 2020-2021(n=14); 2019-2020 (n=8); and in AC 2018-2019 (n=9) by scoring "Target".

 Faculty expect all candidates to score "Mastery" and requires candidates to continuously revise drafts until they are error-free.
-Thus, candidates may not exit this course until their grants are polished and well-developed.
+Thus, candidates may not exit this course until their grant proposals are polished and well-developed.
 Because the assessment and rubric are tied to CEC standards and state standards, candidates' artifacts demonstrated student learning via mastery of CEC and content standards.